taichi-dev/taichi/docs/snode.rst

 * dense: A fixed-length contiguous array.

-* bitmasked: Use a mask to maintain sparsity information, one bit per child.
+* bitmasked: This is similar to dense, but it also uses a mask to maintain sparsity information, one bit per child.

 * pointer: Store pointers instead of the whole structure to save memory and maintain sparsity.